freetzing/relay/README.md

 ## Contributing

 Interested in joining our effort to build a bridge between Fritzing and Javascript?
 Start by [Submitting a Pull Request](https://github.com/freetzing/fritzing-js/compare) with the changes that you want to make to improve this library.
-We are still in the early stages of the `freetzing` project, so we also encourage you to [Open an Issue](https://github.com/freetzing/fritzing-js/issues/new) if you have any experience that you think would help us out.

 ## License